Jiaqing-ASU/SmallTests/Tensorflow_Test/README.md

 $python3 Save_Input_to_CSV.py

 ## Run the test program
 The only one testing method for text classification, which is based on matrix multiplication is using double precision.
+Set the number of models you would like to test while running extreme_classification_model_exp.py.
+The default number of models is 1.
+The following is an example for running the tests for 2 models.
 ```
-$python3 extreme_classification_model_exp.py
+$python3 extreme_classification_model_exp.py 2
 ```